Adarsha-React/DeliveryPoint/README.md

 - Parcel is one of the Bundler like Webpack, Vite
 - Almost all bundler will do the similar jobs like
-  1. Development Build
+  1. Create a development build
-  2. Create Local host
+  2. Host it on Local host (localhost:1234)
   3. HMR - Hot Module Replacement
       - When we save on editor, automatically refresh the page on browser to reflect the changes.
   4. File watcher algorithm (written in C++)